NEDERLANDS // ENGLISH

 Let’s start with the Ferris wheel.
 It’s appropriately called Big Wheel and it looks quite modern.
 Thanks to its central location, this is the ideal way to get an overview of the park.
 That’s nice, because the internet offered me very little information about this park and its attractions.
 This is partly due to the fact that Divo Ostrov’s official web site can only be accessed in Russian.
 I managed to read some recognizable words, but I’m still facing many surprises today.

 It was quite a mission to purchase our ride tickets this morning.
 The lady behind the counter didn’t speak a word of English and I don’t speak Russian until further notice.
 To make things easier, we tried some basic sign language.
 I eventually got the tickets I needed by pointing out rides on a park map.
 But unfortunately, ordering tickets for Big Roller Coaster didn’t go as planned.
-At the time I put my finger on this yellow rollercoaster, the lady tried to make clear that Big Roller Coaster would remain closed all day long.
+At the time I put my finger on this yellow roller coaster, the lady tried to make clear that Big Roller Coaster would remain closed all day long.
 Very unfortunate, especially because I was anticipating a coaster bingo here at Divo Ostrov.
 Nevertheless, I kept my optimism and that works, apparently.
 After a number of test runs, Big Roller Coaster opens at 3 PM.
 At that moment, I hurry to the nearest cashier and I once again point at Big Roller Coaster.
 A lovely lady replies with “Would you like to ride the yellow coaster?”

 Oh right, some staff members do speak English.

 Big Roller Coaster was imported from Japan in 2004.
 The Vekoma was originally located in Bangkok.
 The Russian Blue Fire is themed to sausages, whereas its German counterpart ironically has a Russian sponsor.
 Am I the only one who’s a bit confused by all these strange facts?
-One thing is clear: there’s something crazy about Divo Ostrov and its rollercoasters.
-Nevertheless, I’d like to say that this first Russian amusement park experience has exceeded my expectations.
+One thing is clear… there’s something crazy about Divo Ostrov and its roller coasters.
+Nevertheless, I’d like to say that this Russian amusement park has exceeded my expectations.
 Theming is limited, but Divo Ostrov has a surprisingly complete array of attractions and the coasters are nothing less than decent.
 Besides, staff are okay (I wouldn’t say friendly, though) and there weren’t any considerable queues during my visit.
 I expected Divo Ostrov to be some kind of dated funfair, but I know better now.
-The astmosphere is pleasant, they’ve got some nice attractions and most of them aren’t overly expensive.
+The atmosphere is pleasant, they’ve got some nice attractions and most of them aren’t overly expensive.
 I guess that an average Russian amusement park visitor can have an excellent afternoon here.
 And honestly, that also applies to us.